-It’s important to note that training by heart rate alone is subjective as it can be impacted by multiple factors such as age, temperature, medications, and overall fitness levels.
+It’s important to note that training by heart rate alone is subjective as it can be impacted by factors like age, temperature, medications, and overall fitness levels.
 Although training by heart rate is not as reliable as with a power meter, it’s a great option for those looking to gain performance insights on a lower budget.

 Within the world of cycling, cadence is simply the number of revolutions per minute (RPM) your pedals make as you ride.
 Keeping an eye on your RPM will help you maximise your speed and efficiency while also placing less strain on your muscles.

-It’s important to remember that there is no one particular ideal cadence level as this can be impacted by a variety of factors such as terrain, inclines and how much experience you have as a cyclist.
-Regardless of this, it’s useful to understand your cadence so you can find the RPM that works best for you and consistently maintain this throughout your rides to maximise your pedaling efficiency.
+It’s important to remember that there’s no one ideal cadence level as this can be impacted by a variety of factors such as terrain, inclines and how much experience you have as a cyclist.
+Regardless of this, it’s useful to understand your cadence so you can find the RPM that works best for you and consistently maintain it throughout your rides to maximise your pedalling efficiency.

-You can measure your cadence by attaching a cadence sensor to your bike such as the Halfords Magnetless Cadence Sensor.
+You can measure your cadence by attaching a cadence sensor to your bike, like the Halfords Magnetless Cadence Sensor.
 This lightweight sensor is affordable, quick to set up, and easy to use.
 It also has Bluetooth and ANT+ connectivity so can easily transmit data to your GPS computer, making it an excellent choice for those who want affordable access to cycling performance data.

 GPS cycle computers

-The Garmin Edge 530 GPS Cycle Computer will provide you with your essential cycling insights – all in one simple to use device.
-Discover key information such as VO2 max, recovery status, training load focus, heat and altitude acclimation, nutrition, and hydration prompts and more.
+The Garmin Edge 530 GPS Cycle Computer will provide you with your essential cycling insights – all in one simple, to use device.
+Discover key information such as VO2 max, recovery status, training load focus, heat and altitude acclimation, nutrition, hydration prompts and more.

 GPS cycle computers are also useful as you can link to training apps like Strava which allow you to share and compare your ride progress with friends.
 Apps like Garmin Connect are also extremely beneficial as you can analyse your cycling performance and highlight areas in which you wish to improve.
-Training Peaks is another valuable app as you can build training programs to improve specific areas of your performance through tailored cycling sessions.
+Training-Peaks is another valuable app, where you can build training programs to improve specific areas of your performance through tailored cycling sessions.

 Smart turbo trainers

 For the days when it’s just too cold and wet to ride outside, a turbo trainer is a smart way to continue your training indoors.
-Turbo trainers provide resistance to imitate the feeling of cycling on the road and reveal stats such as pedal power, speed, and cadence.
+Turbo trainers provide resistance to imitate the feeling of cycling on the road and can measure stats such as pedal power, speed, and cadence.